iic-jku/ihp-sg13g2-ams-chip-template/README.md

 make build-counter
 ```

-For each digital macro the following commands are executed: `make librelane`, `make copy-reports`, and `make render-gds`.
+For each digital macro this dispatches to its in-tree `make all`, which lints, simulates, runs LibreLane, copies the reports, and renders the final GDS.

 > [!TIP]
 > Each macro has its own `Makefile` and `README.md` with additional targets, such as linting, simulation, and verification.